Niko-Prassas-Zocdoc/tech-notes/bugs/2025-03-30-missing-reschedule-events/note.md

     - It's a practice confirmation and the appointment wasn't already confirmed

 I am trying to determine if this will be true for the impacted appointments, because I am hoping the existing code will create the events without having to write too much extra code.
 I think/hope it will work, because the impacted appointments have been created, and they should have the new request id for the reschedule.
 For instance, if I looked at impacted appointment `app_000bb655-c2a2-4a22-9c6c-16875727ca92` in AppointmentLedger, the latest cache appointment has an old request id that is not equal to the current request id.
 So hopefully the endpoint I am adding does what it's supposed to do.

+### Question 3
+What format should we send a timestamp when the plinth api expects `format: date-time`?
+[Example](https://github.com/Zocdoc/zocdoc_web/pull/62614/files#diff-7a1c806defffc0c5dbf8d835070ac9860999b9942af7b28b25303e881ac5dc22R273)

+### Answer 3
+We can pass a UTC ISO string, like `2022-10-03T20:16:46Z`.
+I think we can potentially pass other timestamps that have offsets in them, but we don't need that atm.

 I believe for my endpoint, I should pass the request id corresponding to the `AppointmentRescheduleRequested` event.